Nenniana/MLA-Helper/README.md

 ### General Setup
 1. Install package and dependencies.
 2. Install the 'MLA-Helper-Visualization' layer:
-  1. Click on any scene component.
-  2. Click on the 'Layer' dropdown.
+  i.
+Click on any scene component. ii.
+Click on the 'Layer' dropdown.
-  3. Select 'Add Layer...'
+  4. Select 'Add Layer...'
-  4. Add 'MLA-Helper-Visualization' as layer 31.
+  5. Add 'MLA-Helper-Visualization' as layer 31.
 3. Remove layer 31 from all camera culling masks in the original project.

 ### Use - New ML-Agents Project